rossum-computing/hyperledger-fabric-mining/README.md

 ### Adding Third Organisation to the Network
 In this step we will use "eyfn.sh" file to add third organisation to our existing network.

-- Type in the following command to add third organisation `./eyfn.sh up` .
+- Type in the following command to add third organisation `sudo ./eyfn.sh up` .

 If there are no errors when the above command is run, then the third organisation is successfully added to the network.

 ### Running Node application and testing RESTAPI
 With the help of this Node application and the REST API calls built inside it, we can use our Blockchain Network.
 This is just an interface, we can do this in other methods as well.

-- Go into "hyperledger-mining/mining" folder.
+- Go into "hyperledger-fabric-mining/blockchain-network/mining" folder.
 - Run this command `npm install` .
 - Make sure all the packages get installed without errors.
 - To run the node app use the following command `port=4000 node app` .